sokumi/sokumi/README.md

     🌹 ME 🌹
   </p>

 Hello!
-I'm Suyeon, a web developer.
+I'm Suyeon, a web developer.<br>
-My main technology is Nodejs, C#, ASP.NET.
+My main technology is Nodejs, C#, ASP.NET. <br>
-I will graduate from the Korea Communications University in August 2023, and I am also preparing for the information processing engineer exam.
+I will graduate from the Korea Communications University in August 2023, and I am also preparing for the information processing engineer exam. <br>
 I'm trying to be a better developer.